-There are ten states and the District of Columbia who do not have state legislation against the practice.
+There are nine states and the District of Columbia who do not have state legislation against the practice.
 The Centers for Disease Control and Prevention (CDC) estimates 513,000 girls and women are at risk or have already undergone FGM in the United States.

 FGM occurs in more than 92 countries across the globe.
 In the top five countries where it is practiced, the number of women who experience FGM is extraordinarily high.